The Sacred Grove: Centre for Exploring Consciousness is an initiative of The Satsang Foundation.

-It is taking shape at Chowdepalle, Andhra Pradesh, just 27 km away from Madanapalle.
-At the core of this Centre is the spirit of Swadhayaya – Sadhana, to understand the Self in the movement of symbiotic interactions.
-This spirit invites a fine balance between the inward journey and its outward expressions.
+At the core of this Study Centre is the spirit of Swadhayaya – Sadhana – To understand the Self.
+This spirit invites an enriching interaction between the inward journey and its outward expressions.

-The Aranya Sanskriti (forest civilization) of ancient India is one of the finest examples of exploring the deeper recesses of one’s consciousness, in solitude and in relationships.
-In these sacred groves, the teachers and the taught dialogued to share the essence of life.
-In the same spirit, Sri M has envisioned a Sacred Grove for Satsang, both, in solitude and in interaction with the Teacher and other co-travellers.
+The Aranya Sanskriti (forest civilization) of ancient India is one of the finest examples of exploring the recesses of consciousness, in solitude and in relationships.
+In these sacred groves, the teachers and disciples interacted to share the essence of life.

 Infrastructure to Facilitate the Journey